Cath Palug: Ogier

+The story is retained also in the Alexandrine version except the spelling is changed to Capulus, and the gist is the same in the prose romance, where Capulus given as the king of the lutins rather than some cat.

-Ogier the Dane appears in Jean d'Outremeuse's Ly Myreur des Histors where he fights Chapalu that turns out to be the metamorphosis of his squire Benoit, or else the monster from which Benoit's soul must be liberated.
+Ogier the Dane later appears in Jean d'Outremeuse's works, La Geste d'Ogier (c.
+1375) and Ly Myreur des Histors (c.
+1385) where he fights Chapalu that turns out to be the metamorphosis of his squire Benoit, or else the monster from which Benoit's soul must be liberated.
 The narrative is similar to Renoart's Avalon adventure in La Bataille Loquifer, and there is "no doubt" Jean knew the chanson in question.

 According to the Myreur, Ogier was traveling in the year 896 to succor Guillaume d'Orange when he was shipwrecked with his horse Passevent on an isle (Ysle de Trist, nine days sailing from Cyprus), and combats with Chapalu (Capalu).
 A fight ensues between Ogier and beasts, including Chapalu, but this is actually Ogier's squire Benoit (or his soul) trapped in monster form due to enchantment, and Ogier is required to tap the creature between the eyes to lift the curse.
 Ogier subsequently fights Arthur and Gawain, until Arthur's sister Morgan is summoned by her son Auberon (Alberon) to stop the fight.

 A similar narrative is incorporated into late reworked versions of the Ogier romance, except Gawain goes without mention.
-The reworkings (or rifacimenti) exist in decasyllabic form (Rifacimento A) and alexandrines (B).
-The decasyllabic Roman d'Ogier (c.
-1310) summarized by Knut Togeby, and here too, the capalu was a knight transformed into a lutin by the fées, and he offers to become Ogier's squire.